AnastasiaKolendo/Calculator/README.md

 Run npm i to install dev dependencies

 ## Usage
-To use this as boilerplate, you'll need to take the following steps:
+To use this program, you will need to take the following steps:
 * Fork the repository: https://github.com/AnastasiaKolendo/Calculator.git
-* Install node and a text editor
+* Install node
 * Clone the repository to your local machine
-* Run node main.js using your command line from the directory that contains the file
+* Run `node main.js` using your command line from the directory that contains the file

 ## Run tests
-npm test
+`npm test`

 ## Tech Stack
 JavaScript ES6, Node.js, Mocha, Chai.